Privacy policy

 Cookies

 We use cookies on our website.
 Cookies files are downloaded to a device when certain websites are accessed by users, allowing the website to identify that user on subsequent visits.
 The only cookies in use on our site are for Google Analytics.
 Google Analytics is a tool employed by organisations to help them understand how visitors engage with their website, so improvements can be made.
 Google Analytics collects information anonymously – and reports overall trends, without disclosing information on individual visitors.
+We use Google Analytics to understand website usage and improve user experience.
+These cookies are non-essential and will only be set after you provide consent.
+Data collected may include anonymized IP addresses and usage patterns.
 By using our site you are consenting to saving and sending us this data.
 You can opt out of Google Analytics – which will not affect how you visit our site.
 Further information on this can be found here: https://tools.google.com/dlpage/gaoptout Our website uses local storage strictly for system administration to provide you with the best possible experience – used in order to create reports relating to web traffic and user preferences.
 This includes: your IP address; details of which web browser or operating system was used; and information on how you use the site.

 Links to other sites